-You don’t notice just how badly your kitchen needs an update until you have guests coming for the holidays.
+You don’t notice just how badly your kitchen needs an update until you have guests coming.
 It’s too late to start a full kitchen remodel but there is something you can do to give your kitchen a quick refresh.

 Whether it’s a cosmetic update or something to make your guests more comfortable, a little effort can go a long way.
 Here are 12 ideas for quick kitchen updates you can do in a weekend.